yosephdev/quizzy/README.md

 ## Reflections and Challenges Encountered

-During development, we encountered challenges such as ensuring cross-browser compatibility and maintaining a responsive design.
-We learned the importance of thorough testing and incremental development.
+During development, I encountered challenges such as ensuring cross-browser compatibility and maintaining a responsive design.
+I learned the importance of thorough testing and incremental development.

 ## Future Improvements